copperbasin/dota2_autochess_but_bring_your_own_figures/README.md

 ## Gears inside ##

-  * https://github.com/vird/ff_rts (also ff_rts can run on smart contracts with cheap gas and/or wasm-capable engines)
+  * https://github.com/vird/ff_rts (also ff_rts can run on smart contracts with cheap gas and/or wasm-capable engines, see ff_emulator.
+True emulator was used here)
+  * https://github.com/hu2prod/webcom (it's just React but with iced-coffee-script and some component sugar.
+No webpack, no 10MB node_modules inside your browser)